Sign In

 Pre and post arrival quarantine requirements

-The bird(s) may be subjected to quarantine on arrival at approved premises for a period of at least 30 (thirty) days during which they may be submitted to test and/or treatments deemed necessary.
+The bird(s) are subjected to quarantine on arrival at approved premises for a period of at least 30 (thirty) days during which they shall be submitted to test and/or treatments deemed necessary.
 The importer/owner will be fully charged for any incurred expenses.
 It is the responsibility of the importer/owner to organize post arrival quarantine.

 Transport requirements